SimonLim03/Projects-Portfolio/README.md

 <p>
 During my academic journey, I had the opportunity to apply and enhance my technical skills through various projects, where I utilized a range of tools and technologies.

-In data analysis projects, such as exploratory data analysis on the Google Play Store and marketing campaign analysis, I primarily used SQL and PostgreSQL for data integration, manipulation, and aggregation.
+In **data analysis projects**, such as exploratory data analysis on the Google Play Store and marketing campaign analysis, I primarily used SQL and PostgreSQL for data integration, manipulation, and aggregation.
 After transforming and cleaning the data using SQL, I typically turned to Python or Power BI for data visualization and Python for data mining and statistical analysis.
 When handling large datasets, I employed big data platforms like Snowflake, Databricks, or Google Cloud Platform to efficiently process the data.
 For data storage and sharing, I relied on online tools such as GitHub, Streamlit, and Docker.

-In machine learning and deep learning projects, I predominantly used Python to build various regression, classification, and neural network models.
+In **machine learning and deep learning projects**, I predominantly used Python to build various regression, classification, and neural network models.
 Python's extensive libraries and frameworks provided a wide array of options for developing optimal models, while also facilitating efficient data handling and manipulation.

 </p>

 # Education
-- Master of Data Science and Innovation, (University of Technology Sydney July 2022 – July 2024)
+- **Master of Data Science and Innovation**, (University of Technology Sydney July 2022 – July 2024)

-- Bachelor of Science (Psychology), (Australian National University February 2018 – November 2021)
+- **Bachelor of Science (Psychology)**, (Australian National University February 2018 – November 2021)

 # Professional Development